hemantso/shareNcare/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Share N care is an application where user can create an event to help stray animals.
-And other user can check the event as per localaity and can participate or contribute to the event.
-This application build using ExpressJS, MongoDB, Bootstrap & use of cloudinary to store event images.
+Share N care is an application where users can create an event to help stray animals.
+And another user can check the event as per locality and can participate or contribute to the event.
+This application was built using ExpressJS, MongoDB, Bootstrap & use of Cloudinary to store event images.

 ![image](./public/img/homescreen.png)